Kladovo transport: Journey

-Meanwhile, the weather conditions made an onward journey impossible, and the Danube iced up, so the riverboats went back to Kladovo, where they were to spend the winter.
-The General Secretary of the Federation of Jewish Communities of the Kingdom of Yugoslavia, Sime Spitzer, through the Yugoslav government, had to commit himself to take over the group's accommodation.
-The Jewish communities, however, were already strained by the supply of refugees who had been coming from Germany and Austria after 1933 and the Anschluss.
-In addition, the port could only be reached with a 24-hour delay due to its unfavorable position and the winter conditions, including a seven-hour sleigh ride, as the nearest railway station was 54 km away.
-Despite the circumstances, Spitzer promised to provide tolerable conditions for the refugees.
+Meanwhile, the weather conditions made an onward journey impossible because the Danube River iced up, so the riverboats sailed ~70km upstream back to Kladovo (a village with ~3,000 people), where they were to spend the winter.
+The General Secretary of the Federation of Jewish Communities of the Kingdom of Yugoslavia, Sime Spitzer, through the Yugoslav government, had to commit the Federation of Jewish Communities to take responsibility for the group's accommodations.
+The Jewish communities, however, were already strained by the influx of refugees who had been coming from Germany and Austria after 1933 and the Anschluss in 1938.
+In addition, the Kladovo port could be reached in the winter only via a 24-hour trip (due to its remote location and the winter conditions) that included a seven-hour sleigh ride, as the nearest railway station was 54 km away.
+Despite the circumstances, Spitzer promised to provide tolerable living conditions for the refugees.